 Copyediting Client Manager, Systems Support Project Manager

 Emily graduated from North Carolina State University in 2010 with a degree in World Literature and minors in Technical Writing and French.
-She joined J&J in 2011 and quickly rose to management for the Public Library of Science (PLOS) editorial department.
-She currently serves as the Client Manager for the Endocrine Society and Wolters Kluwer departments, is a proficient user of Editorial Manager, and chairs J&J’s internal Professional Development Committee.
+She joined J&J in 2011 and quickly rose to management in the editorial division, having since served as Client Manager for accounts with the Public Library of Science (PLOS), Wolters Kluwer, and the Endocrine Society.
+She currently serves as the Client Manager in the copyediting division, personally manages the editorial process for several individual journals, is a proficient user of Editorial Manager, and chairs J&J’s internal Professional Development Committee.
 Emily has been a member of ISMTE since 2011 and SSP since 2013.

 Julia earned a B.A. in sociology with a minor in chemistry from the University of North Carolina at Chapel Hill in 2015.
 She is currently studying for Master of Arts in English with a concentration in Technical and Professional Communication from East Carolina University, with an anticipated graduation date of August 2019.
 She joined J&J in 2016 as a Production Assistant on the Public Library of Science (PLOS) ONE FTC team.
 Currently, she is the Client Manager of the PLOS ONE FTC team.
 Julia is also involved in LaTeX typesetting for the Journal of Sociological Science and processing author proofs for ASTM.